myrunes/backend/README.md

 # Introduction

 MYRUNES is a little web tool where you can simply create and store League of Legends rune pages without spending ingame (or even real) money for rune pages.
-Just visit [myrunes.com](https://myrunes.com), create an account and save your runes to be ready for the nex pick and ban.
+Just visit [myrunes.com](https://myrunes.com), create an account and save your runes to be ready for the next pick and ban.
-Of course, if you don't trust us, you can download the source code and build the binaries and front end to be hosted on your own server envoirement.
+Of course, if you don't trust us, you can download the source code and build the binaries and front end to be hosted on your own server environment.

 ---